 The Gardens are fairly level with the main paths being suitable for wheelchairs.
 Carers are admitted free of charge into the Gardens on a one to one basis when accompanying a disabled person, who pays the normal admission rate.
-Please advise the Gate team of your carer status.
+In order to take advantage of this offer, Carers must bring proof of their carer status to show the Gate team on arrival.

 Exbury provides a limited number of wheelchairs (non motorized) free of charge, available on a first come first served basis from the admission gate.
 Wheelchair access maps identify routes suitable for wheelchairs and are obtainable at the Admission Gate.
 Please ensure you ask for one.
 Motorised scooters are welcomed in the Gardens as long as users keep to the recommended pathways.

 Has 4 railway carriages adapted to accommodate wheelchairs.
 Passengers can leave the train at Exbury North Station and explore this part of the Gardens, before returning on a later train (space permitting).
 Groups requiring more than one accessible carriage to be fitted are asked to advise in advance (tel: 023 8089 1203) so this can be arranged without disrupting the published timetable.
 Railway tickets should be purchased at the Visitor Entrance.
 Groups (15 or more paying individuals) may pre-book railway tickets at £3 per person.